mafravi/visualiztions/README.md

 ## Conclusion

-These showcases how Power BI can transform raw job posting data into a powerful tool for career analysis.
+this showcases how Power BI can transform raw job posting data into a powerful tool for career analysis.
 It allows users to slice, filter, and drill through data to make informed decisions about their career paths.